SS Tobruk: Convoy PQ 13

+Convoy QP 14

 Convoy QP 14 departed Murmansk on 13 September 1942 and arrived at Loch Ewe on 26 September, having lost four ships to enemy action.
 Tobruk was carrying a cargo of Apatite.
 She departed Murmansk on 8 September bound for Arkhangelsk, from where she joined the convoy.
 Tobruk arrived safely, although with leaks due to depth charges.
 Crew members were joking later that the convoy departed on the 13th day of the month, the trip lasted 13 days, and Tobruk had the thirteenth position in the convoy.